 A well connected and walkable fabric recognizes that the right-of-way is actually public space, and the allocation between modes of travel, parking and places for people and commerce can be adjusted to best serve the city's needs.
 Downtown's streets and public spaces contribute to the image of an attractive downtown and provide the setting for public life and community activities.
 Spokane's historic development pattern provide an opportunity for a rich pedestrian environment, but street improvements should be modified so they could better support movement, commerce, and activity throughout the day, into the evening, and throughout the year, while still balancing the needs of all street users.

 The intent of strategies in this section is to:

-- Prioritize space for people in the design of streets while accommodating vehicle access to improve connections that link Downtown and surrounding neighborhoods. - Support more active streets with integrated public spaces, public art and wayfinding along with more active retail, dining and cultural uses.
+- ☐ Prioritize space for people in the design of streets while accommodating vehicle access. - Improve connections that link Downtown and surrounding neighborhoods. - ☐ Support more active streets with integrated public spaces, public art and wayfinding along with more active retail, dining and cultural uses. - Increase access to transit for people of all economic status in adjacent neighborhoods and throughout Spokane.